We Teach to put God’s Word in our minds and our hearts.

 Worship: is at the center of our relationship with God and we see the liturgy (which literally means, “the work of the people”) as our Communal response of gratitude for God’s love in Christ.
 We cherish the great traditions of the church and we explore new styles and ways of worshipping God.
 This means that you’ll experience a variety of worship opportunities at CTS: a traditional liturgical setting, formal services with incense and processions, services with jazz or rock music, and services written by our confirmation youth.

 Entering: When entering our church, an usher will hand you a printed bulletin.
 The outline of the day’s service is in the bulletin.
 Refer to it to follow the service and see what hymns we’re singing.
-Page and hymn numbers in the bulletin refer to the Evangelical Lutheran Book of Worship (ELW).
+Page and hymn numbers in the bulletin refer to the Evangelical Lutheran Worship (ELW).
 That’s the red book found on or near your seat.
 Please note that you can turn to anyone sitting near you for help with any questions you may have during the service.

 Preaching: Like most liturgical churches, we follow the Revised Common Lectionary which takes us through most of the Bible in three years.
 Pastor Parsons draws on the weekly lessons for the core of her message.